 The FMA was formed in May 2011 as part of the Financial Markets Bill passed by New Zealand's Parliament.
 For a historical breakdown, here's a link to Financial Markets Authority webpage on Wikipedia.

-To find the best forex broker in New Zealand, we created a list of all FMA authorised brokers, then ranked brokers by both trustworthiness, as well as their Overall ranking from the ForexBrokers.com 2018 Review.
-The result is our top forex brokers list for New Zealand.
+To find the best forex brokers in New Zealand, we created a list of all FMA authorised brokers, then ranked brokers by their Overall ranking.
+Here is our list of the top forex brokers in New Zealand.

 How to Verify FMA Authorisation